William J. Maher, CIP, CADC, ACI

-Member of the National Association of Alcoholism and Drug Abuse Counselors (NAADAC) and The Association of Intervention Specialists (AIS)
+Member of the National Association of Alcoholism and Drug Abuse Counselors (NAADAC) and former Vice President of the Association of Intervention Specialists (AIS)

 Interventionist, Bill Maher, is a highly successful and innovative Interventionist specializing in the Gentle, Respectful, Invitational Model™, which addresses the effects of addiction on the whole family.
 Since 1989, Bill has provided intervention services, facilitating over 2,000 interventions nationally with a very high success rate for placing the addicted individual into treatment.
 Maher brings personal experience to his work — he has been in recovery from alcoholism and drug addiction for more than 25 years and is also a recovering food addict.
 A resident of Richmond, Virginia, Maher has close ties to the local recovering community.
 As president of the Family Intervention Center of Virginia, he provides intervention services to families in need from all over the country, but especially in the Mid-Atlantic Region, including Virginia, Maryland, North Carolina and West Virginia.